Why I Love Chico

 What is the best-kept secret in Chico?
 Why?

 The best kept secret are the great restaurants that cater to all cultures.
 Some of my cultural favorites are La Perla Taqueria for fresh, authentic Mexican.
-Because I don’t eat red meat, I favor Om Foods for flavorful vegetarian cuisine, Tender Loving Coffee for their Beyond Meat burger, and sushi from Big Tuna and their sister location, Izakaya Ichiban, and Aomami.
+Because I don’t eat red meat, I favor Om Foods [now Om on the Range] for flavorful vegetarian cuisine, Tender Loving Coffee for their Beyond Meat burger, and sushi from Big Tuna and their sister location, Izakaya Ichiban, and Aomami.
 Fine dining takes us to Red Tavern or Grana, where we can relax on their patios and see familiar faces.